 Caro's second dragon and trump card, the Black Fire Dragon.
 Voltaire is, in fact, Alzas' Guardian Dragon, an ancient creature of great power that only allows himself to be summoned when there is real need to.
 He is not only much bigger than Friedrich's true form, but also much more powerful, but he is harder to control.

-Kaiju: A skyscraper-sized dragon who is not that different to Godzilla.
+Kaiju: A skyscraper-sized dragon who is not that different from Godzilla.

 He is Hayate Yagami's Second-in-Command at Long Arch, as well as the son of TSAB Admiral Letty Lowran.
 After the disbandment of Riot Force 6, he and Lucino transfer to the Dimensional Navy, where he's an administrative official.
 He has yet to appear in any fourth season manga.